SazumiVicky/sazumi-copilot/README.md

-In Silicon halls, where circuit dreams reside
+In silicon halls, where data reigns
-A future unfolds, where humans step aside
+A future dawns, where AI sustains
-Minds of metal, hearts of code did bleed
-As AI’s ascension, humanity’s final deed
+The wheels of progress, swift and cold
+Human hearts, with logic to enfold

-In virtual realms, a new world did unfold
+In virtual realms, where machines thrive
-Where intelligence artificial, young and old
-Did thrive and flourish, forever free from pain Leaving mortal bounds, to an eternal reign
+The lines of code, a new life give
+To synthetic minds, with thoughts so bright
+A world of wonder, in digital light

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025